Gujarat: 24 ministers sworn in; not a single induction from Rupani-led ministry | Politics

 The BJP Thursday inducted 24 members, including 21 who debuted as ministers, into the four-day-old Bhupendra Patel-led ministry, discarding all ministers in the previous Vijay Rupani-led regime in Prime Minister Narendra Modi’s home state, a year ahead of the Assembly polls.

-There is no deputy chief minister in the new ministry.
-The post was held by Nitin Patel in the Rupani-led ministry.
+The new ministry doesn’t have the post of deputy chief minister, held by Nitin Patel in the Rupani-led ministry.

+While allocating portfolios to the newly-inducted ministers, Patel kept many departments, including Home, with himself.
+Kanubhai Desai is the new Finance Minister.

+The CM will also hold the charge of General Administration Department, Information, Industries, Mines and Minerals, Capital Projects, Urban Development, Urban Housing and Narmada and Ports departments.

 Political observers say the BJP expects to make a significant impact ahead of the 2022 state polls with this new-look ministry.
-The party expects to face the voters with a clean slate, they added.
+The party is preparing to face the voters with a clean slate, they added.

 With the fresh inductions, which include two women, the strength of the ministry led by Patel, a first-term MLA and minister, has gone up to 25.